HaroldK3/Student-Tracker/README.md

-# 🎓 StudentPath // Student-Tracker
+# 🎓 PathMate // Student-Tracker
 ### A cross-platform Python application for managing student internships effectively.

 StudentPath is a **cross-platform internship management system** that helps universities and organizations track student placements, monitor progress, and ensure accountability through geolocation-based check-ins.